soundpress/RulesOfNYC/docs/c09/index.rst

 (e) The company is liable for any summonses issued to plates it has enrolled in the Fleet Program, including summonses issued during enrollment to leased vehicles not registered by the company.

 (f) Within 60 days from the Department of Finance system entry date for the summons, the company must pay the fine for each summons it does not contest.
-If the company wishes to contest a summons at an in-person hearing, the company must request a hearing, in accordance with § 39-08 of this chapter, and be prepared to arrange to appear at such hearing, within 60 days from the Department of Finance system entry date for the summons.
+If the company wishes to contest a summons at an in-person hearing, the company must request a hearing, in accordance with 19 RCNY § 39-08, and be prepared to arrange to appear at such hearing, within 60 days from the Department of Finance system entry date for the summons.

 (g) Continual and excessive adjournment requests may constitute cause for disenrollment from the PVB Fleet Program.
 If a hearing adjournment is granted and marked "final" by PVB, no further adjournments will be granted except for extraordinary circumstances.